 Bethel's adult education hour helps us to understand biblical truths and the theology, ministry, and history God has authored.
 Meeting each Sunday from 9:30 - 10:30 am, our ADULT CLASSES offer various levels of study on the books of the Bible, theology, and biblical application in various areas of life.

-WHEN & WHERE: Sundays at 9:30 in Room 212 (4 weeks, January 6-27) TEACHER: Pastor Wayne Smith Whether you’ve been around churches all your life, or are just checking it out for the first time, this class is the right place to find out what you need to know about Bethel Church.
+WHEN & WHERE: Sundays at 9:30 in Room 212 (4 weeks, starting in May) TEACHER: Pastor Wayne Smith Whether you’ve been around churches all your life, or are just checking it out for the first time, this class is the right place to find out what you need to know about Bethel Church.
 The goals for our time together are simple:

 WHEN & WHERE: Sundays at 9:30 am in Room 202 TEACHER: Don Currans Do you feel confident that you can help a fellow believer or with a common struggle?
 If you answered “Maybe” or “No”, this course may be exactly what you want.
 This course provides a biblical skillset for equipping men and women who are investing in the lives of others, whether one-on-one, in community group gatherings, or small group formats.
 You will be equipped with foundational truths to best prepare you to come alongside another person who is need of direction or encouragement.
 If you are a leader or desiring to be a community group leader, this course is required for all active and future leaders.
 It will provide tools for discipleship not only for ministry leader, but for any small group ministry format at church, neighborhood, work, or school.